Insurance for the people

-If you just graduated high school or college and aren’t receiving dental benefits through your employer, you may be able to stay on your parents’ dental insurance policy so you don’t experience a lapse in coverage.
-This will allow you to continue accessing the regular dental care you need to keep your teeth healthy and address any serious problems that might arise.
+If you just graduated high school or college and aren’t yet receiving dental benefits through your employer, you may be able to stay on your parents’ dental insurance policy so you don’t experience a lapse in coverage.
+This will allow you to continue accessing the regular dental care you need to help keep your teeth healthy and address any serious dental problems that might arise.

-Whether you can stay on your parents’ dental insurance depends on your age and whether your parents are willing to keep you on their coverage.
-The same goes for other types of insurance, such as health insurance and car insurance.
-Though it’s usually relatively inexpensive, including a dependent on an insurance plan does come at an additional cost.
-If you're 19 or older, discuss your dental insurance options with your parents.
+Your parents can also decide to remove you from their policy at any time.
+Though it’s often relatively affordable, including a dependent on an insurance plan does come at an additional cost.
+If you're 19 or older and your parents are considering removing you from their dental insurance plan, discuss options with your parents.
 If they’d prefer not to continue paying for your dental insurance once you’re an adult, consider offering to pay the additional cost of staying on their plan directly to them.

 Visiting the dentist regularly is an important part of oral care.
-To reduce the risk of cavities and gum disease, the American Dental Association recommends that all patients do the following:
+To help reduce the risk of cavities and gum disease, the American Dental Association recommends that all patients do the following:

 Brush their teeth twice a day with fluoride toothpaste

 Clean between teeth daily

 Dental insurance can help make it easier and less expensive for you to visit the dentist regularly and take good care of your oral health.

 Even for young adults on a budget, dental insurance can be worth it.
 As a young adult starting out on your own, the last thing you need is a major dental expense you can’t afford.
 Dental insurance can help ease that financial burden.
 Dental insurance helps you keep your teeth and gums healthy while helping to minimize the cost of regular dental care.